 We do not know the true nature of what we are exploring.
 No matter how many experiences we have of it, it is never certain what causes the experience.
 All we know is, “we are having the experience”.

-Let no-one initiate me who believes solely in mere psychology at its current limits save that you initiate no-one because you refuse to acknowledge the potential forces that lie behind the mysterious rituals we do.
-How can a person call upon spiritual forces without the intention to do so.
-If there is more to the ritual than the psychology you claim is it’s exclusive method of function then you have failed to call upon it and if there isn’t your method isn’t going to work any better.
+Let no one initiate me who believes solely in mere psychology at its current limits.
+Should be in the position of initiator, they might initiate no one because they refuse to acknowledge the potential forces that lie behind the mysterious rituals we do.
+Worse, a person initiated by them may lose their opportunity to be truly initiated.
+How can a person call upon spiritual forces without the intention to do so?
+If there is more to the ritual than the psychology which they claim is its exclusive method of initiation, then they did not use that more.
+They failed to call upon it.
+Even if they are right, their attitude prevents the respect, awe and fear that might be part of the very psychological makeup which makes the ritual so effective.